List of Grim & Evil characters: The Grim Reaper

-Evergrimskull "Grim" Death a.k.a.
-The Grim Reaper is the personification of death appearing as a skeleton wearing a black, hooded cloak and armed with a scythe, who serves as a psychopomp between the realms of the living and the deceased.
+Evergrimskull "Grim" Death a.k.a. the Grim Reaper is the personification of death appearing as a skeleton wearing a black, hooded cloak and armed with a scythe, who serves as a psychopomp between the realms of the living and the deceased.
 Grim was born around 137,000 years ago at the time of the Stone Age and speaks with a Jamaican accent.
-The continuity of how Grim gained his status and immense supernatural powers comes up quite a few times, and it is unconfirmed which origin story is true (for example, in The Wrath of the Spider Queen movie, he was elected to his position as the Grim Reaper back while he was in middle school; however, in A Grim Prophecy, it is shown that he was the Grim Reaper since his childhood with his parents forcing him to be the Reaper, which is further contradicted in a later episode where he is seen stumbling over his scythe to become the Grim Reaper).
+The continuity of how Grim gained his status and powers varies between episode.
+In the television film Wrath of the Spider Queen, Grim was elected to his position as the Grim Reaper while in middle school; in "A Grim Prophecy", it is shown that he has been the Grim Reaper since childhood.
 His long scythe is the source of nearly all his supernatural abilities, and possesses many magical capabilities and qualities; although he is still capable of using some incredibly powerful magic spells without it, these instances are quite rare.

-By losing a limbo contest to Billy and Mandy after they cheated, Grim is fated to be their "best friend" forever.
-Unfortunately for the Reaper, the contract legally binds him to them, such that (as revealed in the episode "Hurter Monkey") if he were to ever break his friendship with them prematurely, he would be forced to spend eternity in Underworld Jail (something he doesn't relish the idea of, as he doesn't know what kind of inmates lurk there) as a result of violating his contract.
-Despite this however, he has often tried various ways to get out of this servitude (in the Big Boogey Adventure, Boogey notes this as "invalidating a legal and binding contract").
+After losing a limbo contest to Billy and Mandy after they cheated, Grim is fated to be their "best friend" forever.
+A contract legally binds him to them, such that if he were to ever break his friendship with them prematurely, he would be forced to spend eternity in a jail in the underworld as a result of violating his contract.
+Despite this however, he has often tried various ways to get out of this servitude.
 Though Billy is friendly towards him, Mandy treats him dominantly, and this angers and irritates him to the point where he constantly fantasizes about killing both of them.
 However, there have been instances that show that he does indeed care for them.
-He is often forced to do their chores and create supernatural fun for them.
-Grim is slowly adapting to modern life and is usually seen in his free time watching television (mainly horror movies or soap operas).
-His adaptation to daily life also leads him to neglect his duties as a Master of the Underworld and, eventually, not even care about who uses his enormously powerful scythe, seeing as how it is constantly stolen.
-He also has a bottomless trunk, where all types of dark magical and mystical objects are found; Billy usually abuses them, creating extensive damage, chaos, ruin, death, and destruction.
+His adaptation to daily life also leads him to neglect his duties as a Master of the Underworld and, eventually, not even care about who uses his scythe.